russellquinn/ink-iOS/README.md

     NSString *choiceTitle = [choice objectForKey:@"text"];
     NSInteger choiceIndex = [choice objectForKey:@"index"];

-    // Create UIButtons or whatever for the available options
+    // Create UIButtons, or whatever, for the available options
     // Stash the choiceIndex in its tag field or similar }
 ```